-1. Goals
+A. Goals

-a.
-Business Assistance
+1. Business Assistance

-- i.
-Aid businesses that have been impacted by the Covid-19 pandemic by providing grants to home and small businesses, which include minority owned businesses. - ii.
-Evaluate cash grants for GIG workers that didn't qualify for unemployment or Federal PPP. - iii.
-Provide nonprofit technical assistance to prepare local nonprofits to pursue partnerships with the County as well as other local municipalities - iv.
-Provide minority and women business enterprise support to ensure seamless contracting procedures and outreach initiatives are in place to grow these businesses.
+- Aid businesses that have been impacted by the COVID-19 pandemic by providing grants to home and small businesses, which include minority owned businesses. - Evaluate cash grants for GIG workers that didn't qualify for unemployment or Federal PPP. - Provide nonprofit technical assistance to prepare local nonprofits to pursue partnerships with the County as well as other local municipalities - Provide minority and women business enterprise support to ensure seamless contracting procedures and outreach initiatives are in place to grow these businesses.

-b.
-Social & Community Services
+2. Social & Community Services

-- i.
-Expand and create additional capacity to serve the homeless. - ii.
-Provide prevention, early intervention, and enhanced medical services to for youth and adult mental health. - iii.
-Provide a suite of new employment and retraining opportunities for residents whose careers were negatively affected by the COVID-19 pandemic. - iv.
-Provide child care funding for families not eligible for current School Readiness vouchers and focusing on areas in high-poverty districts.
-Funding will expand access to child care assistance by broadening the income eligibility threshold qualifying more families to receive enriching high-quality, low-cost child care, and equitably distribute the funding so that the families and programs who most need it get the support.
-In addition, the majority of child care owners and providers are women of color operating child care programs in Orange County's most overburdened and under-resourced communities, ensuring that Orange County's working poor families are able to access child care in their community. - v.
-Provide funding to Second Harvest Food Bank to provide food for those in the community that are unable to afford it.
+- Expand and create additional capacity to serve the homeless. - Provide prevention, early intervention, and enhanced medical services to for youth and adult mental health. - Provide a suite of new employment and retraining opportunities for residents whose careers were negatively affected by the COVID-19 pandemic. - Provide childcare funding for families not eligible for current School Readiness vouchers and focusing on areas in high-poverty districts.
+Funding will expand access to childcare assistance by broadening the income eligibility threshold qualifying more families to receive enriching high-quality, low-cost childcare, and equitably distribute the funding so that the families and programs who most need it get the support.
+In addition, most childcare owners and providers are women of color operating childcare programs in Orange County's most overburdened and under-resourced communities, ensuring that Orange County's working poor families can access childcare in their community. - Provide funding to Second Harvest Food Bank to provide food for those in the community that are unable to afford it.

-c.
-Health & Public Safety
+3. Health & Public Safety

-- i.
-Establish COVID-19 testing sites for residents to get tested for free if they feel they may have contracted the disease. - ii.
-Partner with the State Health Department on setting up vaccination sites.
+- Establish COVID-19 testing sites for residents to get tested for free if they feel they may have contracted the disease. - Partner with the State Health Department on setting up vaccination sites. - Procure the necessary personal protective equipment supplies for those in the community that may need supplies to staff safe from COVID-19.

-- iii.
-Procure the necessary personal protective equipment supplies for those in the community that may need supplies to staff safe from COVID-19. - d.
-Infrastructure Water and Broadbanding - i.
-Extending water mains to service areas in the County that don't have reliable water service. - ii.
-Expanding fixed and mobile broadbanding in the County and targeting rural areas and underserved neighborhoods that have no or unreliable access to the internet. - e.
-Revenue Recovery Investments - i.
-Using funding to build new fire stations to serve the community. - ii.
-Using funding to replace Fire Rescue Engines and Public Works heavy equipment to be able to respond to emergencies timely. - iii.
-Allocated funding to build a new public safety radio tower to serve the west side of Orange County that is experiencing rapid growth. - iv.
-Purchasing the necessary technology security upgrades to ensure a safe county technology network. - v.
-Looking to provide technology training and equipment to those in the community that are in need.
-As well as upgrading technology at the community centers. - vi.
-Utilizing some funding to enhance the County's Emergency Operations Center to provide necessary responses during emergencies. - vii.
-Assisting the Arts community with grants to those impacted greatly by the pandemic.
+4. Infrastructure - Water and Broadbanding

+- Extending water mains to service areas in the County that don't have reliable water - Expanding fixed and mobile broadbanding in the County and targeting rural areas and underserved neighborhoods that have no or unreliable access to the internet.

+5. Revenue Recovery Investments

+- Using funding to build new fire stations to serve the community. - Using funding to replace Fire Rescue Engines and Public Works heavy equipment to be able to respond to emergencies timely. - Allocated funding to build a new public safety radio tower to serve the west side of Orange County that is experiencing rapid growth. - Purchasing the necessary technology security upgrades to ensure a safe county technology network. - Looking to provide technology training and equipment to those in the community that are in need.
+As well as upgrading technology at the community centers. - Utilizing some funding to enhance the County's Emergency Operations Center to provide necessary responses during emergencies. - Assisting the Arts community with grants to those impacted greatly by the pandemic.